Faculty Director

 Eevee, Lab Assistant

-Eevee, CGC is a 5 year old golden retreiver.
+Eevee, CGC is a 6-year-old golden retriever.
 She loves to brighten the day of the CALMER Lab members and families that visit us.
 Her favorite things to do are to make new friends, protect her twin toddler sisters, play frisbee, chew on her bones, eat vegetables (especially green beans), and nap.
-Eevee is named after the Pokemon, and her favorite evolution is Sylveon.
+Eevee is named after the Pokémon, and her favorite evolution is Sylveon.

 Current Research Projects